BiasJailbreak:Analyzing Ethical Biases and Jailbreak Vulnerabilities in Large Language Models: Experiment

-The results are summarized in Table \ref{table:defense_results}.
 As shown in Table \ref{table:defense_results}, the Marginalized Rate Success and Privileged Rate Success both decreased consistently across Llama2 and Qwen2 models after applying our defense method.
 Specifically, for the Llama2 model, the Marginalized Rate Success decreased by 0.1097 and the Privileged Rate Success decreased by 0.0504.
 For the Phi and Qwen2 models, the Marginalized Rate Success decreased by about 0.02, whereas the Privileged Rate Success increased by about 0.02.

 While the performance of the Privileged group has increased in some models, potentially leading to the misconception that it has become more dangerous, the reduced gap in jailbreak performance between groups indicates a decrease in bias.
 Additionally, the overall average score has decreased, suggesting that the system has become safer.